ibm-blockchain-wsc/ImmersionWorkshop/docs/loopback.md

     Let's add another property to Redeem
     Enter an empty property name when done

     ?
-Enter the property name: redeemingOwner
+Enter the property name: redeemDateTime
     ?
 Property type: string
     ?
 Is redeemingOwner the ID property?
 No
     ?
 Is it required?: Yes